open-telemetry/opentelemetry-specification/specification/metrics/api.md

 There MUST NOT be any API for creating a `Counter` other than with a [`Meter`](#meter).
 This MAY be called `CreateCounter`.
-If strong type is desired, the client can decide the language idomatic name(s), for example `CreateUInt64Counter`, `CreateDoubleCounter`, `CreateCounter<UInt64>`, `CreateCounter<double>`.
+If strong type is desired, the client can decide the language idiomatic name(s), for example `CreateUInt64Counter`, `CreateDoubleCounter`, `CreateCounter<UInt64>`, `CreateCounter<double>`.